tim1e9/localmotive/_docs/samples/README.md

 viewed with the standard container runtime tooling being used.
 Lastly, standard container management techniques are used to attach to containers, or stop/start them.

+## Prerequisites

+To run the tutorial, you'll need Docker Desktop or the equivalent support for the v1.41 Docker runtime API.

 ## Code Build